Game rules

 -

-- The cannon moves horizontally or vertically, any number of squares.
+- The general moves one square, horizontally or vertically, onto an empty square.

 - Capture